aaronhff8/plastic-joplin-theme/README.md

 Optional third font for this theme is Work Sans which I appear to be using for the plugins.
 Don't recall why so skip this one and change the font settings in the plugins to Montserrat if you're not too bothered to look like mine.

 #### Install the fonts
-Download the zip files, extract the truetype font files (ttf), select them all, right-click and hit install.
+Download the zip files, extract the truetype font files (.ttf), select them all, right-click and hit install.

 ## Install